OWASP/www-policy/operational/covid-restrictions.md

 As a global organization, we understand that obtaining vaccination may not be possible at this time.
 However, we encourage everyone to get vaccinated as soon as they can or are eligible.

-## Expense Approval criteria

-Once the new expenses policy is approved, many of these bullet points go away as they become the standard way of processing expenses.

-- Expenses under $250 do not require pre-approval.
-A single leader may submit them for any valid chapter, project, committee, or event expense with a valid receipt.
-- Expenses above USD 250 require pre-approval, dual leader approval (or leader + relevant committee if only one leader), and a valid receipt.
-OWASP will not pay unapproved expenses above USD 250
-- Expenses must have a short explanation of why the expenses are relevant to your chapter, project, or event.
-Good: "Food & beverage for February 2021 OWASP Sunnydale chapter meeting."
-Bad: "Catering"
-- During COVID, PPE such as disposable masks, no-touch thermometers, sanitization, and cleaning supplies are fair and reasonable expenses when holding physical events.
-- Physical gathering event spaces must be per meeting or event only and be related to a chapter, event, committee, or project.
-- Shared working spaces will not be reimbursed without pre-approval
-- Physical gathering expenses must have occurred to be paid.
-- Donations, sponsorships, or funding to external organizations require pre-approval and are unlikely to be approved.
-- Periodic subscriptions, software subscriptions, physical space subscriptions, or recurring monthly or annual fees of any type are not permitted without pre-approval
-- Expenses relating to shared services that the Foundation already provides to leaders, chapters, events, and projects for free cannot be reimbursed, such as Meetup Pro, Github Pro, GSuite Apps, Zoom, and similar
-- Expenses relating to vaccination, testing, or quarantine will not be reimbursed and are at your own expense.
-- If you do not have pre-approval for a physical gathering, no expenses will be paid, including PPE.

-## Travel is unnecessary and discouraged
+## Travel is strongly discouraged

 Do not make plans to travel, as travel in 2021 and most of 2022 is unlikely to be approved.

-Pre-approval will require that you demonstrate the following:
+Travel pre-approval is required, and will require that you demonstrate the following:

 - You have obtained sponsorship for all travel and incidental costs (if any)
 - You have demonstrated that your travel plans and destination have no travel restrictions.
 For example, driving to an event in a COVID-free country, domestic travel with no travel restrictions or differences in COVID status, or that there's a travel bubble between your departure location and destination.